persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 in order to specify what sort of actions the box proposes.
 If the box is disabled the message indicates why the previous one is not valid.

-On the above screenshot, the cursor has been on the **Probabilistic model definition** box.
+On the above screenshot, the cursor is on the **Probabilistic model definition** box.
-The text explains that this box enables to define stochastic input variables and correlation, but these actions are possible only if the user has defined at least an input variable in the physical model.
+The text explains that this box enables to define stochastic input variables and dependence, but these actions are possible only if the user has defined at least one input variable in the physical model.
 So, here the only option of the user is to complete the model.